sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - Need to publish ingress as a service such as nodeport.
 A one-time configuration

-You could configure this withougt Ingress: cOULD USE REVERSE PROXY SUCH AS NGINX, haproxy, TRAEFIK, GCP HTTP(S) Load balancer (GCE), Contour, Istio
+You could configure this withougt Ingress:
+Could use reverse proxy such as NGINX, haproxy, TRAEFIK, GCP HTTP(S) Load balancer (GCE), Contour, Istio

 They are also the Ingress controller:
 - ingress does this in a similar way, with a supported solution like above
 - solution deployed is known as ingress controller
 - Set of Rules you configure  is known as INGRESS RESOURCES, done by using a definition file

-- k8 cluster does not come with INgress controller by default
+- k8 cluster does not come with Ingress controller by default

 decouples configuration using config map when using example NGINX controller :